objectscript/cna/README.md

 ##Simple Example##

-Let's try to call `strlen` function from C standard lubrary.
+Let's try to call `strlen` function from C standard library.
 In Windows it should be located in `C:\Windows\System32\msvcrt.dll`.
 In Linux — `/usr/lib/libc.so`. `strlen` returns the length of the string:

 ```C
  size_t strlen ( const char * str );